miticollo/frida-ios-dump/README.md

 ## What's New?
 This fork **no longer requires** using `scp`, unlike the original project.
-This is possible because I utilized the Frida [File API](https://frida.re/news/2022/07/06/frida-15-1-28-released/#:~:text=File%20API) to read all bytes inside a `Module` file and then parse it into a `MachO` object.
+This is possible because I used the Frida [File API](https://frida.re/news/2022/07/06/frida-15-1-28-released/#:~:text=File%20API) to read all bytes inside a `Module` file and then parse it into a `MachO` object.
 Currently, this class does not implement all [Apple specifications](https://github.com/apple-oss-distributions/xnu/blob/main/EXTERNAL_HEADERS/mach-o/loader.h).

 By doing this, the tool doesn't generate auxiliary files on the APFS filesystem, as they are only stored as `ArrayBuffer` (and [`node:Buffer`](https://nodejs.org/api/buffer.html)) in memory.